dsogari/plumark/packages/core/README.md

-# @doml/core
+# @plumark/core

-Core Syntax & Specification of the DoML language.
+Core Syntax & Specification of the Plumark language.